cocos-creator/docs-3d-deprecated/en/editor/extension/panel-boot.md

 The method defined on the panel.
 The external functions of the panel need to be encapsulated into methods and provided externally in units of functions.
 Messages can also directly trigger the methods on the panel.
 For details, please refer to the [Message Communication](./contributions-messages.md) documentation.

-This object is full of functions, please do not attach other types of objects here.
+This object is full of functions, do not attach other types of objects here.
+Example:

 ```javascript
 exports.methods = {